Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Ensure Your Door Locks Properly

 You’ll notice on many cruise ships that not all cabin doors automatically close, you need to pull them hard to make them shut.
-This is a safety feature to ensure doors don’t slam shut in rough seas.
+This safety feature ensures doors don’t slam shut in rough seas.

 Use the Deadbolt or a Doorstopper